Machine Text Detectors are Membership Inference Attacks: Quantifying Transferability between MIAs and Machine Text Detection

-\paragraph{Detection Scenarios.} For our main rank correlation result we target a \textbf{white-box setting} for both MIAs and machine text detection, where token probability distributions of target models are accessible.
+\paragraph{Detection Scenarios.} For our main rank correlation result, we target a \textbf{white-box setting} for both MIAs and machine text detection, where token probability distributions of target models are accessible.
 This allows us to compare the two tasks under a common condition and is consistent with our theoretical formulation, which relies on signals derived from target model probabilities.

 To further examine transferability in real-world scenarios, we additionally investigate the \textbf{black-box setting} for machine text detection, targeting closed-source models such as ChatGPT and GPT-4.\footnote{Since the training data of such closed-source models is not accessible, true ground truth for MIAs is inherently not feasible in this setting.
 Therefore, MIAs are evaluated only in a white-box setting.} In this case, where the target model's logits are not available, we employ surrogate models (\textsc{Pythia}-160M \citep{pmlr-v202-biderman23a} and Llama-3-3.2B \citep{grattafiori2024llama3herdmodels}) and report the average detection performance across the surrogates.